mdibl/biocore_documentation/intro_to_WSL.md

 Before we begin, there are a couple things that I'd like to point out, mostly to save you time.

-If all you're looking to do is remote into a server via SSH, then this guide is most likely overkill.
+**If all you're looking to do is remote into a server via SSH, then enabling WSL and installing Ubuntu Linux is unneccesary.**
 * If your Windows 10 release version is **1809** or higher, and are running **PowerShell 5.1** installed, OpenSSH is built in

 ### Launching PowerShell